 - Find out the status of a printer or a print job.

 A print server is a device that is connected to the network and has one or more serial, USB, or parallel ports.
 Some print servers also have buffer memory, which allows them to queue print data faster than the printer can handle.

-Using a print server allows the setup of many network printers that are not dependent upon any PC’s resources.
-Print servers essentially give the printer an IP address that can be accessed.
+Using a print server allows you to set up many network printers not dependent upon any PC’s resources.
+Print servers essentially give the printer a visible IP address.

-A print client enables seamlessly sending documents to printers and print servers anywhere in the world using the TCP/IP Internet protocol.
+A print client seamlessly sends documents to printers and print servers anywhere in the world using the TCP/IP Internet protocol.